JensRavens/jensravens.github.io/_posts/2015-06-09-how-to-train-your-monad.md

 ## The monad and you

 What we've just implemented is also called a monad.
-A monad is a thing that as a constructor and that defines bind.
+A monad is a thing that as a constructor and that defines flatMap.
 If you want to read more about monads, burritos and boxes take a look at [fuckingmonads.com](http://fuckingmonads.com).
 Also there is a great explanation at
 [Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).

 ## A deeper look into space

-We've seen a great application for synchronous bind methods - but handling async stuff is still missing.
+We've seen a great application for synchronous flatMap methods - but handling async stuff is still missing.
 In the next chapter we'll take a look at `Signal<T>` and how to tame callback hell.
 In the end you will have seen the full implementation of [Interstellar](https://github.com/JensRavens/Interstellar), the reactive